Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-0.4cm {\bf Summary.} We have studied finite numbers of neutrons in a harmonic trap at the unitary limit.
-Two very different types of neutron-neutron interactions have been applied, namely, the meson-theoretic CD-Bonn potential and hard-core square-well interactions, all tuned to posses infinite scattering lengths.
-The potentials were renormalized to equivalent, scattering-length preserving low-momentum potentials, $V_{{\rm low}-k}$, with which the particle-particle hole-hole ring diagrams are summed to all orders to yield the ground-state energy $E_0$ of the finite neutron systems.
-The eigen-vector and eigen-value methods were both employed for the ring-diagram $E_0$ calculation, giving practically identical results.
-We find the ratio $R_t \equiv E_0/E_0^{\rm free}$ (where $E_0^{\rm free}$ denotes the ground-state energy of the corresponding non-interacting system) to be remarkably invariant in regard to variations of the harmonic trap parameter, the number of neutrons, the decimation momentum $\Lambda$ of $V_{{\rm low}-k}$, and the choice of the unitarity potential.
-Resulting $R_t$'s are all very close to 0.75 as seen in Table~I. Our results also support a special virial linear scaling relation.
-At the unitary limit, we find that Landau's quasi-particles for trapped neutrons satisfy a sum rule and have a major-shell degeneracy behavior.
+{\bf Summary.} We have studied systems of finite-number neutrons in a harmonic trap at the unitary limit.
+Two very different types of neutron-neutron interactions have been applied, namely, the meson-theoretic CD-Bonn potential and the hard-core square-well ones, all tuned to possess infinite scattering lengths, and with effective ranges comparable to or larger than the trap size.
+The potentials were renormalized to equivalent, scattering-length preserving low-momentum potentials, $V_{{\rm low}-k}$, with which the particle-particle hole-hole ring diagrams are summed to all orders to yield the ground-state energy $E_0$ of the finite neutron system.
+Two different methods were employed for the above ring-diagram calculations, giving practically identical results.
+We find the ratio $R_t \equiv E_0/E_0^{\rm free}$ to be remarkably invariant in regard to variations of the harmonic trap parameter, the number of neutrons, the decimation momentum of $V_{{\rm low}-k}$, and the type and effective range of the unitarity potential.
+Our results support a special linear scaling relation of $E_0$, which is shown to be analytically consistent with the unitary-limit virial theorems.
+Our results further suggests the scaling relation is applicable to not only trapped unitary systems with inter-fermion interactions of zero-range but also those with interactions of finite effective ranges.
+The $R_t$'s all flow to a specific value of 0.75, suggesting a sum rule of Landau's quasi-particles for trapped unitary neutrons.
+The quasi-particle energies also exhibit a major-shell degeneracy behavior.

+{\bf Aknowledgments:} We thank Ismail Zahed and Jeremy W. Holt for many helpful discussions.
+The works by T.T.S.K. and R.M. were supported in part by the U.S. Department of Energy under Award Numbers DE-FG02-88ER40388 and DE-FG02-03ER41270, respectively.
+Y.Y.C. and Y.M.Z. thank the National Natural Science Foundation of China (Grant Nos.~11875134, 11505113 and 11675101), and the Program of Shanghai Academic/Technology Research Leader (Grant No.~16XD1401600) for financial supports.